Why Choose Metcalf for DUI Defense in Tampa?

 - Taking steps to mitigate the consequences of a potential conviction.

-When we receive phone calls and emails about DUI charges, the most common question is, “How can a DUI defense lawyer can me off?”
+When we receive phone calls and emails about DUI charges, the most common question is, “How can a DUI defense lawyer get me off?”
 The next question is, “What defenses can I use against a DUI?”

 Getting out of a DUI requires the prosecutor to drop the charges or the judge to dismiss the case.
 In either situation, the charges do not move forward.

 We may convince the prosecutor to drop the charges, or we may place the prosecutor in the position where dropping the charges is the reasonable thing to do.
-For example, we may find the police found evidence against you by violating your constitutional rights.
+For example, we may find that the police found evidence against you by violating your constitutional rights.
 We would file a motion to have this evidence ruled inadmissible.
 Without this evidence, the prosecutor may not have a strong enough case to rationalize the use of their time and resources in bringing the case to trial.

-Your DUI attorney will investigate the facts surrounding when and how an officer stopped you to determine if it was a lawful stop.
+Your DUI lawyer in Tampa will investigate the facts surrounding when and how an officer stopped you to determine if it was a lawful stop.
 If the police subjected you to an illegal traffic stop, then any evidence obtained following that stop is inadmissible – including your performance of field sobriety exercises and your refusal to or result of chemical testing.
-For a DUI stop to be lawful, an officer must either witness a traffic infraction, like speeding, or must have reasonable suspicion that you are impaired based on your driving pattern.
-This can be a fact intensive analysis that varies from case to case.
-Generally, a successful challenge here leads to a dismissal of your case.

 Insufficient Evidence You Were Impaired:

-To be convicted of a DUI, the prosecutor must prove beyond a reasonable doubt that you were under the influence of alcohol or a controlled substance.
-However, there may be too little evidence that you were impaired.
-If you did well on field sobriety exercises, the officer’s dash cam will show that.
 No matter your BAC, we will argue that the jury should trust their eyes.
 They know what a drunk person looks like and they likely won’t know anything about how the breath test machine works.
 When the evidence of the prosecution’s case is in conflict, we will be prepared to ask for a not guilty verdict.

 DUI Checkpoint Did Not Comply with Standards:

-Not in Actual Physical Control of a Vehicle:
+Not in Physical Control of a Vehicle:

-Test Results Were Unreliable:
+Breath, Blood, or Urine Test Results Were Unreliable

-First DUI with a BAC Under 0.15%
+First DUI with a BAC Below 0.15%

-- A fine up to $1,000.00
+- Fines of up to $1,000

-- Up to 6 months in jail
+- Jail time of up to 6 months

 - 50 hours of community service

-- Level 1 DUI school
+- Completion of Level 1 DUI school

 Second DUI With a BAC Under 0.15%